p4lang/behavioral-model/docs/simple_switch.md

-    The contents of the cloned packet(s) will be as they are at the end of egress processing, including any changes made to the values of fields in headers, whether headers were made valid or invalid.
-    Your deparser code will _not_ be executed for the egress-to-egress cloned packets, nor will egress-to-egress cloned packets execute your parser code again.
+    The contents of the cloned packet(s) will be as they are at the end of egress processing, including any changes made to the values of fields in headers, and whether headers were made valid or invalid.
+Your deparser code will _not_ be executed for egress-to-egress cloned packets, nor will your parser code be executed for them.

     If it was a clone3 (P4_16) or clone_egress_pkt_to_egress (P4_14)
     action, also preserve the final egress values of the metadata